 If you wish to propose a potential advert then please contact the editorial team.
 All adverts are displayed in the right column of the Journal and will need to fit a 120 pixel wide space.
 All advert images will have to be provided to the publisher.

 ‘Iberoamericana’ took its first steps during the 1960s, as a bulletin with various research-related information about Latin America.
 In 1977 the editors started gradually to develop the publication into an academic journal, adding some more information to the title to form ‘Iberoamericana, Nordic Journal of Latin American Studies’.
 The Nordic approach was gained thanks to the support for the Journal from the Nordic Council, through a program called NOSALF (Nordic Society for Latin American Research).
 The aim was to foster Nordic cooperation concerning academic research on Latin America.

-During the 1990s, the Journal had another transformation where its logo was created and its name changed to include a wider geographic scope which incorporated the Nordic approach: ‘Iberoamericana, Nordic Journal of Latin American and Caribbean Studies’.
-By this time, the Journal had also adopted a systematic peer-review evaluations of manuscripts.
-This practice will be improved by the use of an online platform which facilitates editorial routines, communication with peer-reviewers and authors, and creates digital archive of all the editorial documents.
+During the 1990s, the Journal had another transformation where its logo was created and its name changed to include a wider geographic scope: ‘Iberoamericana - Nordic Journal of Latin American and Caribbean Studies’.
+By this time, the Journal had also adopted a systematic peer-review evaluation of manuscripts.
+This practice is improved by the use of an online platform which facilitates editorial routines, communication with peer-reviewers and authors, and creates a digital archive of all the editorial documents.